|Feb. 13, 2019

 The U.S. Mint on Wednesday is releasing the 2019 Native American dollar coin in rolls of 25 coins for $32.95, bags of 100 coins for $111.95 and boxes of 250 (10 rolls) for $275.95.
 The coins are of circulating quality and were struck at the Mint's facilities in Denver and Philadelphia.

 At the end of the month, on Feb.
 28, the Mint will also offer the "Rocketship," a kids coin set that includes a 2019 Kennedy half dollar with an uncirculated finish and a Native American dollar coin with a proof finish.
 The $9.95 coin set comes in a glow-in-the-dark display stand that is in the shape of a rocket and has an open slot for a child to add their favorite quarter.

-"I'll give it my granson and granddaughter as something they can keep their entire lives," said Herrington.
+"I will give it my grandson and granddaughter as something they can keep their entire lives," said Herrington.
 "Their having a rendition of their grandfather on the back of a coin is kind of cool."

 For more information or to order the 2019 Native American $1 coin, see the U.S. Mint's catalog website.